xuzh86/mobile-fu-for-jquery-mobile/README.md

 Installation
 ------------

-Simply add `gem 'mobile-fu'` to your Gemfile and run bundle install.
+Simply add `gem 'mobile-fu-for-jquery-mobile'` to your Gemfile and run bundle install.

 Usage
 -----